noawe-boi/NoahsObsidianSync/Physics 11.4 Refraction of light.md

 $v=$ speed of light in the medium

-Light will bend towards the normal if going to a higher n-value Light will bend away from the normal
+Light will bend towards the normal if going to a higher n-value Light will bend away from the normal if going to a lower n-value

+$